Sooke Gathering Place

 The building is planned to include a variety of shared spaces that can accommodate everything from fitness classes and wellness programs to community meals, arts and cultural events, educational workshops, meetings, and social activities.
 Flexible multi-purpose rooms, gathering areas, kitchen facilities, and dedicated spaces for community organizations will allow multiple programs to operate simultaneously while encouraging collaboration and connection.

-What guided the planning and design of Sooke Gathering Place?
+What is guiding the planning and design of Sooke Gathering Place?

 Outdoor spaces are also an important part of the vision.
 We see welcoming patios, landscaped gathering areas and paths with gardens and seating.
 These outdoor amenities will provide opportunities for recreation, social connection, and intergenerational activities while taking advantage of Sooke's natural beauty.